 Learn more about Concordia's Sexual Assault Resource Centre.

 Social media is meant to be fun.
 It's a perfect tool for sharing photos and videos with friends and family, or connecting with like-minded individuals and potential employers.

 However, social media missteps can lead to a ton of trouble, from identity theft to a tarnished reputation.
 So what's the easiest way to ensure you don’t ruin your academic career or future?
 Think before you post.

 For best practices and university policies, read Concordia's Social Media Handbook.

-Prevention begins with you.
-Keep your valuables in sight, carry only what you need and take note of the people around you.
-If you need to step away from your study space to chat on the phone, bring your valuables with you, including your laptop!
+Prevention begins with you: keep your valuables in sight, carry only what you need and take note of the people around you.
+If you need to step away to chat on the phone, bring your valuables with you.
 Don’t rely on strangers to watch your belongings — they may be distracted by their own studying.

 If you notice any suspicious activity on campus, please call Campus Security immediately at 514-848-3717.

 From banking to shopping, most of our day-to-day transactions can now be completed with the click of a mouse.
 While convenient, this also makes our personal information vulnerable.

 Strong passwords are often the only barrier between us and the outside world.
 Always keep yours a secret.
 Don't share it, and don't write it down.
 Use a password for your Concordia account that is different from your other accounts like online banking and social media.
 It is best to choose a unique password for each site that requires a login.